 If you’re not using e-commerce platforms, these advantages should be enough to convince you to give it a try.
 With the right approach, selling directly to consumers can be a great way to grow your business.

-Three challenges of selling directly to consumers
+3 challenges of selling directly to consumers

 However, there are some challenges with selling directly to consumers, and if you read on, we’ll look into a case study of a former poster child of direct selling.
 For now, here are the main three challenges to overcome:

-1. Understanding what consumers want
+1. Understanding what clients want

 The first challenge of selling directly to consumers is understanding what they want.
-This can be difficult, as consumers’ needs and wants constantly change.
+This can be difficult, as customers’ needs and wants constantly change.
 Businesses must research and monitor consumer trends to stay ahead of the curve.

-2. Reaching consumers where they are
+2. Reaching clients where they are

 Another challenge of selling directly to consumers is reaching them where they are.
-With the vast array of channels now available, businesses need to identify which ones their target consumers are using and ensure their marketing efforts are effective on those channels.
+With the vast array of channels now available, businesses need to identify which ones their target customers are using and ensure their marketing efforts are effective on those channels.

 3. Competition from other businesses